 From reading under the covers to hard-hitting elementary school journalism

 Ever since I mastered the alphabet (with the help of Wheel of Fortune), I’ve enjoyed reading and writing.
-Growing up just outside of Boston, I hated going to bed, but my parents never seemed to mind if I stayed up reading under the covers.
+Growing up just north of Boston, I hated going to bed, but my parents never seemed to mind if I stayed up reading under the covers.
 So there was incentive to read.
-I also contributed to my elementary school’s newspaper (a quasi-annual publication) and was thrilled when my exposé on Halley’s Comet ended up on its front page (spoiler: it comes back).
+I also contributed to my elementary school’s newspaper (a quasi-annual publication) and was thrilled when my exposé on Halley’s Comet ended up on its front page (spoiler: the comet comes back).

-In high school I was on the literary board of the school’s literary magazine and also took extra English classes as electives.
+In high school I was on the literary board of my school’s literary magazine and also took extra English classes as electives.
+Nerd.